 Adult Lungworms lay eggs in the windpipe which results in the reaction in the airways.
 The reaction leads to breathing problems and if it becomes severe it can develop health issues like shortness of breath (dyspnea), emphysema, bronchitis, fluid build-up in the lungs and critical complications can lead to pneumonia.
 Symptoms are not noticeable initially but increased numbers of larvae can show some symptoms.
 Dogs and cats previously infected with lungworms have a degree of immunity and may overcome small re-infections.

 Your pet can get infected by lungworms when they drink water or eat prey infested with lungworm larvae.
 These larvae then travel in the blood-stream from the intestine and reach lungs.
 Once the immature parasites reach lungs they develop into adult lungworms and lay eggs in the Trachea.
-Eggs are then coughed up by your dog or feline or passed out if feces.
-Lungworms can also be passed on to pups when their mother licks them or when they come in contact with their mother’s feces or ingest it.
+Eggs are then coughed up by your dog or feline or passed out in feces.
+Lungworms can also be passed on to pups when their mothers lick them or when they come in contact with their mother’s feces or ingest it.

 Diagnosis of Lungworms